G-Research/ParquetSharp/README.md

 ## Rationale

 We desired a Parquet implementation with the following properties:
-- Cross platform (i.e. Windows and Linux).
+- Cross platform (originally Windows and Linux - but now also macOS).
 - Callable from .NET Core.
 - Good performance.
 - Well maintained.